Suor/pg-bricks/README.md

 requests in [its documentation](http://csnw.github.io/sql-bricks) and about PostgreSQL specific parts on [sql-bricks-postgres page][sql-bricks-postgres].

+pg-bricks also exposes a reference to used [pg][] library via `db.pg` in case you want to go low level.

 Connections are handled automatically: a connection is withheld from a pool or created for you when you need it and returned to the pool once you are done.
 You can also manually get connection: